 In the case of equity investments classified as available-for-sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
 The determination of what is 'significant' or 'prolonged' requires judgement.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the statement of comprehensive income - is removed from equity and recognised in the statement of comprehensive income.
-Impairment losses on equity investments are not reversed through the statement of comprehensive income; increases in their fair value after impairment are recognised directly in equity.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the statement of comprehensive income - is removed from equity and recognised in the statement of the statement of comprehensive income; increases in their fair value after impairment are recognised directly in equity.